-A fascinating journey overland and down river, following the Mekong through southern Laos and northern Cambodia
+A fascinating journey overland and down river, following the Mekong through southern Laos into northern Cambodia

 Off-the-beaten-track Laos tour

 A 2-week Central and South Laos tour following the mighty Mekong by boat and by road from the riverside capital Vientiane through rarely-visited parts of central and southern Laos to remote cliff-top Preah Vihear and the town of Siem Reap in northwestern Cambodia.

-The lesser-known central and southern parts of the country hide some of Laos’s – and indeed Southeast Asia’s – most sublime scenery including the awe-inspiring Tolkien-esque mountain karst scenery of Hin Boun – where we’ll travel up an underground river to visit a hidden valley – the plantations and waterfalls of the Boloven Plateau, bucolic landscapes of the 4,000 Islands and last but not least the majestic Khone Phapaeng Falls on the Lao/Cambodian border.
+The lesser-known central and southern parts of the country hide some of Lao’s – and indeed Southeast Asia’s – most sublime scenery including the awe-inspiring Tolkien-esque mountain karst scenery of Hin Boun – where we’ll travel up an underground river to visit a hidden valley – the plantations and waterfalls of the Boloven Plateau, bucolic landscapes of the 4,000 Islands and, last but not least, the majestic Khone Phapaeng Falls on the Lao/Cambodian border.
 (One of the world’s largest, yet least-known, waterfalls.)

 The tour also includes the charming French-period river ports of Thakaek and Pakse as well as the UNESCO World Heritage sites of Wat Phu – a pre-Angkor Khmer temple spectacularly situated on a hillside overlooking the Mekong.
 Our three-day Cambodian section includes a tour organised by the Cambodian Rural Development project which offers some glimpses into traditional village life as well as a chance to see the rare freshwater dolphins that still inhabit this stretch of the Mekong River.

 Our South Laos tour actually finishes over the border in Cambodia’s Siem Reap so, for anyone with a few more days to spare, you can add on a 3rd World Heritage site and visit, (or even re-visit) the fabulous ruined jungle cities and vast temples of Angkor.

 An unforgettable journey by land and river through some of the most spectacular, but little-known, scenery that Southeast Asia has to offer.